TIPS FOR LOW STRESS CANNABIS TRANSPLANTING

 By Sophia Ruiz

-Whether you are a beginner, a novice, or a master grower, there are some basic tips you’ll want to know when it comes time for transplanting cannabis.
+Whether you are a beginner, a novice, or a experienced grower, there are some basic tips you’ll want to know when it comes time for transplanting cannabis.
 Moving a plant from one pot to another is one of the most dangerous times of the plant’s life–a time when carelessness and mistakes translate directly into unnecessary stress, potentially stunting growth or even causing plants to become hermaphrodites or worst case scenario, die.

 Stress can cause all kinds of unnecessary and unwanted harm to your plants and should always be avoided.
 Try to handle the moist, not soaked, plant-bed as little as possible when transplanting.
 Make this process as painless as possible for you and your plant/ plants.
 Before you even start, assess the size of the planter you will be using.
 Be sure it is large enough for your root system ultimately.
 Read your plant and it’s roots’ body language, and consider root growth over the time it has been vegetating and then consider how much time remains in your plant’s life (continued veg. time + flowering time) and choose your finish pots accordingly–bigger pots cost more to fill and so save your cash for tactics that are guaranteed to fruit better flowers.
 A large pot or soil volume will not necessarily give you a better or bigger yield, however a pot that’s too small will certainly stunt your plant’s growth.